safalah/outdoor-equipment-rental-miniapps/README.md

 A Command Line Interface (CLI) based outdoor equipment rental system built using Python.

-This project simulates a real-world rental management system with user authentication, inventory management, and full CRUD operations — all implemented in a single Python file without using any external libraries or databases.
+This project simulates a real-world rental management system with user authentication, inventory management, and full CRUD operations, all implemented in a single Python file without using any external libraries or databases.

 ---